Melykuti/COVID-19/comparison.md

 In the exponential growth phase, it is beyond comprehension to digest a number each day which is significantly larger than the day before.
 It is more useful to present the growth rate from one day to the next.
 This number is rather sensitive to random effects, to the timing of data reporting and so on.
 For this reason I proposed to look at the problem in logarithmic space, so I took the logarithm of the case numbers.
 To flatten out random noise, I fitted a linear regression to this curve in the logarithmic space over four to fourteen data points (days).
 From this fit, from the slope of the straght line, I computed the _daily increase rate_ of the cumulative number of infected people and the _doubling time_ of the same quantity.
 These quantities are both easy to comprehend and insightful.
 Moreover, their being time series, they enable the tracking of the success or inadequacy of pandemic control measures.

 On 1 May 2020, I introduced a technical refinement.
-I no longer fit curves to the cumulative numbers of COVID-19 cases but to the daily increments, that is, to the daily new cases.
+I no longer fitted curves to the cumulative numbers of COVID-19 cases but to the daily increments, that is, to the daily new cases.
 Because this is the raw data, it is preferable but it is also noisier.
-As the daily increment has stabilised in most countries due to the countermeasures, mainly the lockdowns or shelter-in-place orders, I fit linear regressions to the numbers directly and not to their logarithms.
+As the daily increment had stabilised in most countries due to the countermeasures, mainly the lockdowns or shelter-in-place orders, I fitted linear regressions to the numbers directly and not to their logarithms.

+On 4 April 2021, I simplified the calculation for the daily case numbers.
+Because many countries exhibit a weekly periodic pattern in their reporting that was reflected in a periodic fluctuation in my plots, I decided to use trailing seven-day moving averages for the new case numbers in place of linear fits, which fluctuate heavily.
+The seven-day averages are constant linear fits (linear regressions where the first-order coefficient is zero, the intercept term is nonzero).
+This helped to make the plots tidier.

 From this fit, I compute **the daily number of new cases**.
 It would be easy to use the change of cumulative numbers between the last and the penultimate days but I derive this value from my fit.
 You can interpret the fitting process as a smoothing over the last several days.
 From the fit I also compute the _doubling time_ and use that to infer a **daily growth rate** by imposing a uniform geometric progression over the time interval from present until the time when doubling has been achieved.
 This is again a smoothing procedure to deal with noisy data.
+For the daily growth rate plots, I still use the fit from the linear regression and not from trailing seven-day means due to the linear regression responding faster to changes in the time series.

 ### Innovation